steveshogren/hugo-blog/content/page/training.md

 exercises in MIT Scheme, which can be run from either the command-line or the sophisticated tool DrRacket.

 DrRacket is a general editor and code-runner for Racket and Scheme.
-There are many different versions of Racket and Scheme, so to run DrRacket in "MIT Scheme mode", you need to put this at the top of your files: ```#lang planet neil/sicp```
+There are many different versions of Racket and Scheme, so to run DrRacket in "MIT Scheme mode", you need to put a header at the top of your files to tell DrRacket which language to use: ```#lang planet neil/sicp```

-When you first run a file, DrRacket will download a working version of MIT Scheme that can be used to complete the exercises. ```Ctrl-R``` will execute a file.
+When you first run a file, DrRacket will download a working version of MIT Scheme that can be used to complete the exercises. ```Ctrl-R``` will execute a file and output the results.

-You likely will not be able to complete every single exercise without help.
+You can see an example of a basic test framework for Scheme in the file [scheme-tdd.rkt](/code/scheme-tdd.rkt).
+Right click and "Save Link As" to save the file.
+Open it in DrRacket, and type ```Ctrl-R``` to run the tests.

+Some of the exercises are very challenging!
+You will probably not be able to complete every single exercise without help.
 This is okay!
 Plenty of people have posted excellent answers online for how to solve all the homework.
 If you get stuck and frustrated, just look up a solution and take some time to understand it.

 ### Step 4 - Pick A Language (~10 hours)